This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Early intervention can help minimize disruptions to normal development, which could otherwise cause lifelong problems and complications.[5]

 For instance, some children have intellectual or learning disabilities.
 Treating these early with educational interventions provides a child with the tools necessary to thrive in the learning environment despite those disabilities.
-The same is true for children with speech delays and hearing or vision loss.
+The same applies to children with speech delays and hearing or vision loss.

 There are also many complications and health problems that a child with cerebral palsy may develop.
 These conditions may be progressive or may trigger other issues.
 Catching and managing them early might slow progression, reverse the course of a health issue, or prevent new problems.